joemoose/dungeoneers.d20/docs/appendix-g.md

 ### Powers

-When you create your character, pick one of the following powers.
+When you create your character, pick **one** of the following powers.
 Select one additional power each time you gain a new **odd-numbered level**.

 - **ALTER**

 	Make a declarative statement affecting one creature or object you can see.
-The statement is true for as many combat rounds as essence spent.
+The statement is true for as many rounds as essence spent.
 The alteration cannot cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
 Sentient creatures and magical objects can make an attribute check to avoid being altered.

 	The maximum size or weight of the creature or object to be altered is that of the sorcerer.
 For each additional essence, you can double the size or weight altered.